aquasecurity/kube-hunter/README.md

 You can run the kube-hunter python code directly on your machine.
 #### Prerequisites

-You will need the following installed and assumed for path:
+You will need the following installed:
 * python 2.7
 * pip